 Let your students react to the two apples.
 Why does one look so different on the inside than the other one?

-Reflect with your students: What could we have done differently to stop the apple from becoming so bruised?
+Reflect on this bullying lesson with your students: What could we have done differently to stop the apple from becoming so bruised?
 If someone had stood up and said we should stop being so mean to the apple, would it have gotten that bad?

 Now that the bullied apple is so damaged, is there anything we can do to make it clean and unblemished again?
 No matter how many kind words we say to this apple now, we can’t make these bruises go away.
 In the same way, we can make a person who has been bullied feel better, but she’ll always have the memories of the hurtful things that were done to her.